kitnato/neverquest/source/data/manual.md

 - High damage
 - Medium attack rate
 - High burden
-- High purchase & crafting cost
+- High purchase and crafting cost
 - High weight

 Also provides a chance to [execute](#execution-threshold) monsters when at or under a certain health threshold or under.